-As your savings grow and your all-important emergency fund nears that three to six months of living expenses you might need in a crisis, you’ll find you can afford to let the bank lock up some of your savings for a period of time.
-In return you can expect the bank to give you more interest than they pay on your savings or money market account, which is liquid.
+As your savings grow and your all-important emergency fund nears the level that would cover 3 to 6 months of living expenses in a crisis, you’ll find you can afford to let the bank lock up some of your savings for a period of time, in exchange for a higher return.

 CDs are time-based, fixed-income investments that are most often issued by banks but can be purchased through brokerages.
-Some banks might require you to come into the bank to open a CD account, others may let you open one online.
+Some banks might require you to come into a branch to open a CD account, while others may let you open one online.

-Typically, you invest a fixed amount of money for a predetermined amount of time called the term.
-In return, you’re guaranteed a fixed amount of interest, which is added to your account periodically throughout the term.
+Typically, you invest a fixed amount of money for a predetermined amount of time, called the term.
+In exchange, you’re guaranteed a fixed amount of interest, which is added to your account periodically throughout the term.
 If you have a longer-term CD, you may decide to withdraw the interest payments as they are received.

 - Earn higher interest rate than money market accounts.

-- Early cash-out has interest and possible principal implications if you cash-out early.
+- Have interest and possible principal implications if you cash-out early.

 - Allow interest payments to be withdrawn as they are received.

-CDs are deposit accounts and are insured by the FDIC up to $250,000 per individual.
+CDs are deposit accounts and are insured by the Federal Deposit Insurance Corp.
+(FDIC) up to $250,000 per individual.